 Identifying Your Requirements

-Once you have defined your user, outline you’ll want to look at in detail what the requirements are to meet their needs in a few areas:
+Once you have defined your user, you'll want to look at (in detail) what the requirements are to meet their needs in a few areas:

 User Requirements - how the user will interact with the website: including specific features, functions and more generally what they can expect from the experience overall.
 Accessibility is also important so the website can be experienced by as many users as possible, those with disabilities included.